 However, if you want to improve your skill set and efficiency, you will need a kit that will get you from where you are now to really producing with as little effort as possible.

 Some of these may seem obvious at first, but they’re important, and not something every sound engineer thinks of right away.
-Here are five audio tools every sound engineer needs.
+Here are five audio engineering tools every sound engineer needs.

 1. A Great Microphone

 You need a microphone that is a workhorse and will record everything from guitars to kick drums with equal ease and quality.
 Other mics will work better with vocals, especially the spoken word, such as podcasts or audio books.

 Of course, like any other audio equipment, these range in price commiserate with the quality of the device.
 For many engineers, the Shure SM567-LC is a go-to choice, one that has been touted as the mic that can be used as a hammer if need be.

 For a little more coin, the Shure SM7 is great, a mic that is fantastic on guitar cabinets and can be used on acoustics and kick drums as needed.
 The Electro-Voice RE-20 offers similar versatility at a similar price, and gets similar ratings.

 The point is, you need a microphone that will be reliable and not fail on you at a critical point.
 All of these mics fit that need nicely.

 2. Monitoring Options

 Sometimes when you take your recordings and play them in your car or in your friend’s studio, they just don’t sound as good as they did in yours.
 However, installing a perfect speakers system in your car can give you unprecedented hearing experience including recordings.
 This can be for any number of reasons.

 You may just be used to the sonic signature of your room, but it is having a negative influence on your recording, or it could be your speakers themselves, and you may just have gotten used to their failings as well.